Low* core libraries

 Regions that are not stack frames may not be de-allocated, and therefore

-predicate.
-This includes the root
+satisfy the is_eternal_region predicate.
+This includes the root.

 Allocating in one of these regions amounts to performing a heap allocation